artilleryio/artillery/packages/artillery-plugin-memory-inspector/README.md

 All you need to do is set the pid of the process you want to watch.
 Additionally, you can also set a name for the process, which will be the name it will show up in the custom metrics.

-You can set more than one metric at the same time.
+You can set more than one `pid` to be watched by the plugin, so that you can watch more than one process.
+This might be useful if you have different versions of the application you want to test against, for instance, and want to leverage Artillery's scenario weights for that.

 ### Example Usage